cysouw/diathesis/text/c07_participle.md

 The light verbs *machen*, *lassen*, *halten* and *finden* are both used with adjectives and participles.
 With adjectives they all induce a novative alternation, i.e. a new subject role is added (see [@par:novative]).
 However, with participles they lead to different kinds of diatheses.

 i.
 The light verb *finden* adds an opinionator, both with adjectives and participles (see [@sec:participles-finden-opinionator]). ii.
-The subject of the light-verb *lassen* has a permissive meaning with adjectives [@next b], but a durative meaning with participles (see [@sec:participles-halten-lassen-durative]). iii.
-Similarly, the subject of *halten* has a causative meaning with adjectives [@next c] but like *lassen* it has a durative meaning when combined with participles (see [@sec:participles-halten-lassen-durative]). iv.
+The subject of the light-verb *lassen* has a permissive meaning with adjectives [@next b], but an additional durative meaning with participles (see [@sec:participles-lassen-durative]). iii.
+Similarly, the subject of *halten* has a causative meaning with adjectives [@next c] but like *lassen* it has an durative meaning when combined with participles (see [@sec:participles-halten-durative]). iv.
 Finally, *machen* has many different uses with adjectives [@fehrmann2018: 218], among them a causative reading [@next d].
 With participles, *machen* likewise induces various different kinds of construction, which need a similarly in-depth study as Fehrmann's study of adjectives (see [@par:machen]).

 ::: ex